Best Small Business Tax Software

 Hire a tax professional

 If you’re nervous about doing your own taxes, you may want to consider hiring a tax professional to work on your return for you.
-In this case, you’ll simply have to bring the tax pro any applicable tax forms and business information.
-They’ll likely ask you some questions along the way, but will do the heavy lifting of generating and filing your return.
+In this case, you’ll bring the tax pro any applicable tax forms and business information.
+They’ll likely ask you some questions along the way, but they will do the heavy lifting of filling out tax forms and filing your return.

 Take a DIY approach

-We reviewed 14 small business tax software platforms to determine the five best solutions overall.
+We reviewed 14 small business tax software platforms to identify the five best overall solutions.
 We considered a number of factors, including:

 • Affordable cost: We prioritized providers that were lower in cost compared to the competition.

-• Available tax pro assistance: We highlighted providers that give users the option to connect with a tax professional to receive expert assistance.
+• Available tax pro assistance: We highlighted providers that give users the option to connect with a tax professional for expert assistance.

 • Convenient customer service: We considered the providers’ available customer service options and prioritized those that offered a wider variety.

-• Mobile app functionality: We also weighed whether it was possible to access the software platform from a mobile app.
+• Mobile app functionality: We also weighed whether it was possible to access the software platform from a mobile app, favoring software that’s accessible from anywhere.